jonathantwite/fe-setup/README.md

 ## 13. Add auditing

 A new script that runs the `npm audit` command using the `production` flag to ignore devDependencies was created.

+## 14. Adding polyfills

+*core-js* and *@rollup/plugin-commonjs* were added as devDependencies.

+A second method was created in `calculatorService.mjs` that includes a call to the `string.prototype.includes()` method.
+This requires a polyfill to work in IE11.

+the `@babel/preset-env` preset is added to the *babel* configuration with the `useBuiltIns` parameter set to `"usage"`.
+This imports required polyfills dependent on the target browsers and the functions actually used.

+The *commonjs* plugin for rollup is required to convert the *core-js* polyfills imported by *Babel* from their *CommonJS* format into ES6 modules for rollup to process.